OUR STORY

 Why is this an issue?

-Statistics Canada reveals that the forest sector currently employs 17% women, 9% visible minorities, 7% Indigenous peoples, and 12% immigrants.
-Research shows that organizations with a diverse and inclusive culture perform better and develop more innovative solutions, which benefits the company and its employees.
+Statistics Canada reveals that the forest sector currently employs 19% women, 9% visible minorities, 7% Indigenous peoples, and 12% immigrants.
+Research shows that organizations with a diverse and inclusive culture perform better and develop more innovative outcomes, which benefits the company and its employees.

 How can I get involved?

 Great!
-Thanks for wanting to push for gender equity within the Canadian forest sector.
+Thanks for wanting to push for a healthy workplace culture within the Canadian forest sector.
 Here are a couple ways you can get involved:

-Spread the word by sharing the Free To Grow campaign graphics.
-Download the graphics here, and share to your Facebook, Instagram, or Twitter feeds using the hashtag #ForestryForward.
+• Spread the word by sharing the Free To Grow campaign graphics.
+Download the graphics here, and share to your network using the hashtag #ForestryForward.

 The more people who learn about Free To Grow, the larger impact we’ll make!